alvess09/Hackintosh-dell-3583/README.md

-# HACKINGTOSH DELL Inspiron 3583
+# HACKINGTOSH DELL Inspiron 3583 :alien:

 I recently decided that I needed a Mac, but the high costs of a Macbook were not accessible to me, so I decided to use my laptop and do a Hackingtosh.